aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 <base href="/WildLoggingAndAdmin/"> <!-- Comment out this line -->
 <link rel="manifest" href="manifest.json"> <!-- Comment out or delete this line too as we don't have a manifest.json file to link -->
 ```

+> **WHY?** Why does this need to be done?
+This needs to be done because of the way GitHub Pages **routes to our SPWA**.
+When a GitHub user/organization create a repository and publishes their master or gh-pages branch, **GitHub creates a subdomain for them using their user/organization name**.
+For example :
+>
+> 1. We create a new organization.
+Let's call it (BobDigitalLabs).
+> 2. We then create a repo called CompanySPWA and put our source files for our SPWA in the master branch.
+> 3. We go into the repo's settings and publish our site on GitHub Pages.
+> 4. GitHub will probably say something like "Your site is published at _bobdigitallabs.github.io/**CompanySPWA**_".
+> 5. We create another repo called WildLoggingAndAdminForBob and put our WildLoggingAndAdmin SPWA in there, but this time, with a few personalizations for Bob.
+> 6. See step 3.
+> 7. GitHub will say something like "Your site is published at _bobdigitallabs.github.io/**WildLoggingAndAdminForBob**_".
+>
+> This happens because instead of creating a new subdomain for each repo (which would be costly for GitHub to do) GitHub instead creates one subdomain for each organization and **HOSTS EACH REPOSITORY IN IT'S OWN FOLDER** which is why the **part of the URL that differs** in the examples above is **not the domain**, but rather, **the file path at that domain**.
+>
+> The **`<base>`** tag is **used to attach the path that differentiates each of the repos** owned by an organization or user **to the end of the domain**.
+Without it **AngularJS replaces the path part** in the URL and **Auth0 doesn't redirect to our callback properly**.

 #### app.js